Kofax RPA Quick Start Guide - Robot File System

-This article contains the general steps to configure Robot File System (RFS).
+What are the general steps to configure Robot File System (RFS)?

 To setup an RFS server on Tomcat, please refer to the Administrators Guide.